rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

         ...
     }

 When the guest touches the GVA 0x0000 for the first time, the processor (in VMX non-root) performs paging by traversing a 4-level hierarchy of paging structures whose root structure resides at the physical address in CR3 of the guest.
-However, when EPT is in use, the addresses in the guest page table are also treated as guest-physical address, and are not used to access memory directly, Instead, those addresses in the guest page tables are also translated using EPT.
+However, when EPT is in use, the addresses in the guest page table are also treated as guest-physical address, and are not used to access memory directly.
+Instead, those addresses in the guest page tables are also translated using EPT.
 This is what happens in more detail:

 1. Guest starts with the RIP=0x0000 (GVA) in VMX non-root operation.
 2. Guest needs to translate the GVA and uses CR3 to locate the first paging-structure in the hierarchy (PML4), which is located at the guest-physical address (GPA) 0x2000.
 Since the EPT cannot translate this GPA, it causes an EPT violation.
-3. KVM set up the EPT page hierarchy to translate GPA 0x2000 -> some HPA.
+3. KVM set up the EPT page hierarchy (PML4E, PDPTE, PDE, and PE) to translate GPA 0x2000 -> some HPA.
 4. EPT is now able to get the HPA of 0x2000 and load its value, which will hold the still unmapped GPA 0x3000 (PDPT).
 EPT violation.
-5. KVM set up the EPT page hierarchy to translate GPA 0x3000 -> some HPA.
+5. KVM set up the EPT page hierarchy (PE only) to translate GPA 0x3000 -> some HPA.
 6. EPT is now able to get the HPA of 0x3000 and load its value, which will hold the GPA 0x4000  (PD).
 EPT violation.
-7. KVM set up the EPT page hierarchy to translate GPA 0x4000 -> some HPA.
+7. KVM set up the EPT page hierarchy (PE only) to translate GPA 0x4000 -> some HPA.
 8. EPT is now able to get the HPA of 0x4000 and load its value, which will hold the GPA 0x0000.
 EPT violation.
-9. KVM set up the EPT page hierarchy to translate GPA 0x0000 -> some HPA.
+9. KVM set up the EPT page hierarchy (PE only) to translate GPA 0x0000 -> some HPA.
 10. Guest is now able to fetch the instruction from the current RIP - the MMU hardware in non-root mode can now page walk its entire hierarchy to get the GVA->GPA translation, and EPT can also get the GPA->HPA translation.

+It worth noting that only in step (3) the full hierarchy needs to be filled, in steps (5), (7), and (9) the PML4E, PDPTE, and PDE are already present.
+This is because bits 20:12 of the guest-physical address index the EPT page table, and it is the only range varying between addresses 0x2000, 0x3000, 0x4000, and 0x0000.

-Now let's look of how KVM handles an EPT violation.
+Now let's look how KVM handles an EPT violation.
 We split our analysis into two parts: Section 2.1 shows how KVM finds the corresponding KVM memory slot of a given guest frame number, which will hold sufficient information to get the HVA needed to fault-in the page, and in Section 2.2 we show how KVM installs the EPT page tables.
 In the same way as was done in the previous section, the main functions called in this part of the trace are placed below (left brackets indicates which part of the snippet is analyzed in each section):

            - vmx_handle_exit  [vmx.c]
               - __vmx_handle_exit [vmx.c]